 Another local chapel in Big Sky is the Soldiers Chapel, which has a vital cultural significance for the community.
 The church is a tribute to a soldier from the Big Sky area who died during the Second World War as a part of the Montana National Guard.
 The Soldiers Chapel is also one of the oldest buildings in the Big Sky area.

-The chapel is open every day for reflection during the months of May through September, and there is no cost to enter.
+The chapel is open daily for reflection from May through September, and there is no cost to enter.

 See more on the Soldiers Chapel page on Visit Montana's website.